baseershah7/baseershah7/README.md

 I refuse to settle for good enough even though i know perfect solutions dont exist in data science but that allows me to experiment with a variety of techniques and guarantees my growth as a data scientist.

 My background combines consecutive participation in global AI competitions with hands-on experience building full-stack ML systems — from raw data to deployed inference APIs.
-Whether it's medical imaging, sensor fusion, time series, or structured data, I bring engineering precision and creative problem-solving with a meticulous & stringent approach to the table.
+Whether it's medical imaging, satellite imagery, sensor fusion, time series, or structured data, I bring engineering precision and creative problem-solving with a meticulous & stringent approach to the table.

 Passionate about satellite imagery with a focus on climate change and healthcare applications.